co2 logbook

 - Accounting issues: Accounting for the impact of culturally transformative actions that may not be climate neutral?

-Below is a logbook of events, travels, decisions, and discussions we had around climate-neutrality over the two years of our project.
 The entries are in chronological order, reflecting how the field of carbon accounting unfolded for us—step by step, through a process of learning by doing.
 We included all the travel associated with the project, as we quickly learned that personal mobility, which has an outsized carbon footprint in comparison to object transport, posed one of the greatest climate-neutrality challenges.
-Frequent travel to remote rural locations and between Germany and Hungary is conceptually inscribed to our project, and therefore particularly significant to our documentation.After our carbon accounting is finished, we will be able to add the carbon emissions calculated to each program aspect and decisions included in this logbook.
-We hope this will help future climate-neutral projects to orient their work to our concrete numbers.
+Frequent travel to remote rural locations and between Germany and Hungary is conceptually inscribed toour project, and therefore particularly significant to our documentation.
+After our carbon accounting was finished, we were be able to add the carbon emissions calculated to most program aspects and decisions included in this logbook.
+We hope this will help future climate-neutral projects use our concrete figures as a helpful point of reference.

 - November 9th, 2022